Jona1417/PersonalProjects/CurrencyCalculator/Resources/README.txt

 ~~~~~~~~~~~
 -Will try to add a manual connection button so the user can choose to connect to a database.
 -Will create an XML file that will contain the currency exchange rates so the user can have a more "updated" (ie, less outdated)
-	set of currency exchange rates, based on the last time the application was able to connect to the CER
+	set of currency exchange rates, based on the last time the application was able to connect to the CER.